Saksham-tyagi1/Housing-Price-Prediction/README.md

-# Housing Price Prediction - Exploratory Data Analysis (EDA)
+# Housing Price Prediction - EDA & Feature Engineering
 ## Overview
-This repository contains a Jupyter notebook for performing Exploratory Data Analysis (EDA) on a housing price prediction dataset.
-The analysis includes examining the dataset, identifying and visualizing missing values, and exploring numerical and year-related features to understand their impact on housing prices.
+This project focuses on analyzing and transforming a dataset to predict housing prices.
+It involves two main parts: Exploratory Data Analysis (EDA) to understand the data, and Feature Engineering to prepare the data for machine learning models.
+The dataset used is sourced from Kaggle, with the goal of predicting house prices based on various features.

 ## Contents
+### 1. Exploratory Data Analysis (EDA)
-#### Data Loading: Instructions for loading the dataset from a CSV file.
+#### Data Loading: Load the dataset and explore its structure.
-#### Initial Data Exploration: Procedures for displaying initial data and summary statistics.
+#### Initial Data Exploration: Perform basic statistical analysis to understand the overall data.
-#### Missing Values Analysis: Techniques for identifying, quantifying, and visualizing missing values.
+#### Missing Values: Identify missing values in both categorical and numerical features and visualize them.
-#### Numerical Features Analysis: Exploration of numerical features and their relationship with the target variable.
+#### Numerical Features: Analyze numerical features to assess their distribution and relationship with house prices.
-#### Year-Related Features Analysis: Investigation of how year-related features affect housing prices.
+#### Year-Related Features: Investigate how features like construction year or remodel year affect house prices.
+### 2. Feature Engineering
+#### Handling Missing Data: Apply appropriate strategies to handle missing values in categorical and numerical features to ensure completeness of the dataset.
+#### Log Transformation: Apply logarithmic transformation to numerical features that are highly skewed to make them more normally distributed and improve model performance.
+#### Rare Label Encoding: Identify rare categories in categorical variables and group them into a single category to avoid overfitting.
+#### Categorical Feature Encoding: Convert categorical features into numerical values by encoding them based on their impact on the target variable.
+#### Feature Scaling: Scale numerical features to a consistent range using techniques like Min-Max Scaling, which ensures that the model interprets all features on the same scale.
+## Summary
+Exploratory Data Analysis (EDA) is performed to get a clear understanding of the data and its structure.
+Feature Engineering steps like missing value imputation, log transformation, encoding, and scaling are applied to ensure that the data is clean and well-prepared for model building.
-### Acknowledgments
+Acknowledgments
-The dataset used in this analysis is from Kaggle.
-Special thanks to Krish Naik.
+The dataset is from Kaggle.
+Special thanks to Krish Naik for his tutorials and guidance in developing this project.